Instructional Design, MEd

 Course study focuses on the instructional design process, on adult learning theory, and on communication, media, technology, and learning about organizations.
 Emphasis is given to the students’ application and evaluation of their learning.

-The program offers evening classes that meet once each week to accommodate full-time and part-time students.
+The program offers online and blended courses to accommodate full-time and part-time students.
 Non-degree students are invited to select individual courses to meet their career development or other specialized needs; their enrollment in courses is on a space-available basis.